0YJ/TomatoMAP/README.md

 TomatoMAP includes three subsets, TomatoMAP-Cls, TomatoMAP-Det and TomatoMAP-Seg for 50 BBCH classification, 7 main area detection, and 10 classes instance segmentation for fine-grained phenotyping.
 The dataset has also unique 3D modeling potential for further research.

 If you need any help, submit a ticket via [GitHub Issues](https://github.com/0YJ/TomatoMAP/issues).
+Note: Due to high SSIM, the newest version of TomatoMAP-Seg removed 4 images.
+To decalre, TomatoMAP-Seg contains 727 labels with 3,616 images initially.
+New labeling of TomatoMAP-Seg may carry on wiht our working capacity.

 ## 📜 License